 Yep, they will, which is why you need to follow Lauren Bailey’s advice and treat them as talking points mixed with coaching.
 Scripts don’t create robotic reps if you write and use them correctly.

 Great salespeople are great improvisers.
-They can also do all of the things I mentioned above in a single phone call, every single time.
+Not only do they know the best time to call prospects, they can also do all of the things I mentioned above in a single phone call, every single time.
 You may think it is because they are experienced, but the truth is, it is because they are well prepared.
 They use a script as talking points, like a roadmap or guide, and then they follow the prospect’s lead so the conversation flows naturally.